DigiBP/25DIGIBP1/README.md

 ---- DESCRIBE PROCESS TEXTUALLY (USE TEXT FROM BPM PROJECT)

----- SCREENSHOT OF AS IS PROCESS MODEL ----

-The current feedback process at SVK has significant structural weaknesses:

   - Feedback is collected **informally** via email, phone, or paper
   - There is **no central system or responsible role**
   - Processing is **inconsistent and undocumented**
   - No escalation exists for unresolved or critical feedback
   - Stakeholders **receive no updates or closure**
   - There is **no structured categorization** or trend reporting

+Below is an example of how feedback might have been handled:

+---- SCREENSHOT OF AS IS PROCESS MODEL ----

+Historically, stakeholders submitted feedback by e-mail, phone or paper.
+Each unit handled its own inbox, resulting in **fragmented ownership**.
+Issues were forwarded informally, follow-up dates were tracked in personal calendars, and once a matter was ‘handled’ no structured record remained.
+Consequently SVK could not demonstrate:

+* **Traceability** – who did what, when, and with what outcome
+* **Timeliness** – whether response times met internal or ISO targets
+* **Trend analysis** – aggregated data for management review

----- CONCLUSIVE TEXT WHICH TRANSITIONS SEAMLESSSLY TO TO-BE CHAPTER
+---- CONCLUSIVE TEXT WHICH TRANSITIONS SEAMLESSSLY TO TO-BE CHAPTER In summary, the legacy workflow lacks both governance and measurable performance indicators.
+These deficits defined the mandatory requirements for the redesigned (TO-BE) process presented in the next chapter.

 ## Requirements for To-Be Process